 Negative symptoms include blunted affect, alogia, avolition, asociality, amotivation, anhedonia, ideational constriction, apathy or inertia, and abulia.

-- Alogia: This refers to the paucity in the speech content that is evident in patients of schizophrenia.
+Alogia: This refers to the paucity in the speech content that is evident in patients with schizophrenia.

-- Avolition: This refers to the deficits in initiation and maintenance of goal-directed behaviors.
+Avolition: This refers to the deficits in the initiation and maintenance of goal-directed behaviors.

 However, negative symptoms are not unique to schizophrenia alone.

-Negative symptoms are attributed to deficits in the brain circuitry concerning reward (nucleus accumbens), motivation and pleasure.
+Negative symptoms are attributed to deficits in the brain that correspond to the region of rewards, motivation, and pleasure.
 Negative symptoms may be further classified into:

-- Enduring Primary Negative Symptoms: The enduring primary negative symptoms are consistently present over long periods of time, despite fluctuations in other aspects of the disease.
-These enduring primary negative symptoms constitute what is called the deficit syndrome in schizophrenia.
+Enduring Primary Negative Symptoms: The enduring primary negative symptoms are consistently present over long periods of time, despite fluctuations in other aspects of the disease.
+These enduring primary negative symptoms constitute the deficit syndrome in schizophrenia.

-- Transitory Secondary Negative Symptoms: Secondary negative symptoms are transitory in nature, fluctuate largely over the course of the illness, and abate with reduction in the other aspects of the disease.
+Transitory Secondary Negative Symptoms: Secondary negative symptoms are transitory in nature, fluctuate largely throughout the illness, and abate with a reduction in the other aspects of the disease.

 What Causes Secondary Negative Symptoms?

-- These may be secondary to positive symptoms.
-That is, if a patient hears voices commanding him not to venture out of his home, lest he be attacked by his arch nemesis, such an individual is bound to stay at home for the fear of being attacked.
-Such an individual will also limit his social interaction, and display paucity in his speech content.
-This may be mistaken for apathy and alogia, but in fact is a reflection of the aftermath of auditory hallucinations, a positive symptom.
+These may be secondary to positive symptoms.
+If a patient hears voices commanding him not to venture out of his home, he is attacked by his arch-nemesis.
+Such an individual is bound to stay at home for fear of being attacked.
+They will also limit his social interaction and display paucity in his speech content.
+This may be mistaken for apathy and alogia, but in fact, it is a reflection of the aftermath of auditory hallucinations, a positive symptom.

-- Secondary negative symptoms may then be due to chronic social deprivation.
+Secondary negative symptoms may then be due to chronic social deprivation.
+Chronic institutionalization comes across as a severely under-stimulating environment.
 This is evident in patients who are chronically institutionalized in asylums.
-Such long bouts of social isolation serve to remove all motivation in these individuals to interact with the outside world, especially at a time when they are overwhelmed by their illness, and are unable to integrate their inner perceptual experiences.
-Chronic institutionalization comes across as a severely under-stimulating environment.
+Such long bouts of social isolation remove all motivation in these individuals to interact with the outside world, especially when they are overwhelmed by their illness and are unable to integrate their inner perceptual experiences.

-- Lastly secondary negative symptoms may be due to medications themselves.
+Lastly, secondary negative symptoms may be due to medications themselves.
 In medical terms, it is called neuroleptic-induced dysphoria.
-The medications which are used to treat a psychotic breakdown cause a reduction in the levels of the happy hormone serotonin, and this may produce a depression like picture.
+The medications used to treat a psychotic breakdown cause a reduction in the levels of the happy hormone serotonin, which may produce a depression-like picture.
 However, this is not to be confused with the post-psychotic depression that is commonly seen after a psychotic episode.
 Although the treatment does not differ in both these scenarios, recognition of the individual clinical scenario has important prognostic ramifications.
-In theory, there exists a risk for exacerbation of the psychotic symptoms when the post-psychotic depression is treated with anti-depressants.
+In theory, there is a risk for exacerbating the psychotic symptoms when post-psychotic depression is treated with antidepressants.

-- Deficit syndrome or a clustering of these negative symptoms entails a poor quality of life, and impaired socio-occupational functioning.
+Deficit syndrome or clustering of these negative symptoms entails a poor quality of life and impaired socio-occupational functioning.

-- The motivation to go out and do something beautiful, achieve a target, strive towards betterment of oneself, work towards a greater good of one's community, all day to day goals in the lives of a regular individual, cease to exist.
+The motivation to go out and do something beautiful, achieve a target, strive towards the betterment of oneself, work towards a good community, all day to day goals in the lives of a regular individual, cease to exist.

-- Greater the duration of the untreated psychosis, greater are the future negative symptoms and cognitive deficits.
+The greater the duration of the untreated psychosis, the greater are the future negative symptoms and cognitive deficits.

-- Greater the volume of grey matter loss, greater are the cognitive deficits.
-Greater the duration of untreated psychosis, greater is the grey matter volume loss.
+The greater the volume of grey matter loss, the greater are the cognitive deficits.
+The greater the duration of untreated psychosis, the greater is the grey matter volume loss.

 Management of Negative Symptoms

-(a) Psychosocial interventions: These are as important as psychopharmacological interventions, if not more.
-Forming support groups, and meeting at regular intervals of these groups is important.
+(a) Psychosocial Interventions: These are as important as psychopharmacological interventions, if not more.
+Forming support groups and meeting at regular intervals is important.
 During these group meetings, individual experiences and problems are voiced, client participation is encouraged, the progress made so far is assessed, and future goals are ascertained.

-(b) Cognitive Behavioral Therapy (CBT): Therapists aid the clients in unlearning older maladaptive behaviors, and focusing on learning newer adaptive ones.
+(b) Cognitive Behavioral Therapy (CBT): Therapists aid the patient in unlearning older maladaptive behaviors and focusing on learning newer adaptive ones.
 Therapy is always individualized as there is no one-size-fits-all treatment.
 Studies have consistently shown that individual therapy is better than group therapy in the treatment of negative symptoms.

-(c) Cognitive remediation therapy for cognitive deficits: This includes pencil-paper tasks, sudoku, crossword, computer exercises.
+(c) Cognitive Remediation Therapy for Cognitive Deficits: This includes pencil-paper tasks, sudoku, crossword, and computer exercises.
 These exercises need to be tailored to focus on deficits in individual domains like attention, speed of thought processing, verbal working memory, reasoning, and social cognition.

 (d) Aerobic exercises help in neurogenesis, synaptogenesis, and modulate neuroplasticity.

-- Traditionally negative symptoms have been treated with drugs like Amisulpride and Fluoxetine.
-Amisulpride increases levels of the hormone prolactin in the long run.
-Hyperprolactinaemia can set the precedent for osteoporosis.
+Traditionally negative symptoms have been treated with drugs like Amisulpride and Fluoxetine.
+Amisulpride can increase the level of the hormone prolactin in the long run.
+Hyperprolactinemia can set a precedent for osteoporosis.

-- Recent studies have shown that Clozapine has the highest level of evidence in the management of negative symptoms.
-With Clozapine, the improvements are visible even after 6 months of initiation of treatment.
+Recent studies have shown that Clozapine has the highest level of evidence in managing negative symptoms.
+With Clozapine, the improvements are visible even after six months of initiation of treatment.